CSC290-2025/frontend/docs/SHADCN_COMPONENTS_GUIDE.md

 1. You can import any component that already exists in `components/ui`.
 2. Use them directly in your React files like normal JSX components.
-3. TailwindCSS is already integrated, so you can customize chat with classes.
+3. TailwindCSS is already integrated, so you can customize styles with classes.

 Example: